Available Fourth Year Student Rotations

 Inpatient Medical Student Clerkship

 The anesthesiology elective is designed to give the medical student exposure to basic principles of the anesthetic management of patients in the operating room.
 The majority of time will be spent working with a senior resident and sharing in his/her case management.
-Virginia Mason has particular interest in regional anesthesia, and students will be exposed extensively to this subspecialty technique in addition to becoming familiar with preoperative and postoperative anesthetic management problems.
+The Department of Anesthesiology at Virginia Mason has particular expertise in regional anesthesia, complex pain management, and point-of-care ultrasound (POCUS).
+Students will be exposed extensively to these techniques, in addition to becoming familiar with principles of anesthesiology and perioperative medicine.

-For further information about the Anesthesiology rotation or process, please contact Kim Swieringa.
+For further information about the Anesthesiology rotation or process, please contact Kayla Davis.

 The general surgery elective is designed to give fourth year medical students direct exposure to the defined categories of general surgery.
 Similar to the residency program, students are assigned to one or two surgeons and participate in the pre-, intra-, and postoperative care of the surgical patient.
 At least one day per week is spent in the outpatient clinic, with the student responsible for initial consults and postoperative visits.
 The student will scrub on virtually all surgical cases on their service, and he/she will work closely with the chief and junior residents on the service to provide primary care for the postoperative inpatients.
 Attendance at daily morning conferences is expected.